MobileSocialXD/ml-app-challenge/README.md

 ### Intructions

-1. The objective is to create a runnable native mobile application to the below acceptance criteria.
+1. The objective is to create a runnable native mobile application in accordance to the acceptance criteria below.
 1. The data required for each view is contained in the `/data` folder.
 1. You are free to use any frameworks or plugins to assist you in the task.
 If you do so, please provide a brief reason why.
 1. You are given creative freedom to design the UI as you deem fit to display the given data.